chrisabrams/chaplin-starter/README.md

 ## Getting Started
 First clone this repo.

 You will need Node.js in order to complete the following steps.
-Please [install Node.js](https://github.com/joyent/node/wiki/Installation) if you have not doen so.
+Please [install Node.js](https://github.com/joyent/node/wiki/Installation) if you have not done so.

 Install these dependencies globally if you have not done so: